ItsbaileyX3525/The-Great-Space-Clicker/README.md

 ## Cool features

+### Big Ints

+In case the game becomes very big I have future proofed by ensuring that the numbers in the game ustilise the big int class so that I can have numbers that are larger than the 64bit signed limit, TO INFINITY!

 There isn't much in the game just yet but right now there is super funny meme and some AI-approved content (I asked chatGPT if the UI looked nice (I did not use AI to generate the UI) )

 ## Features to be added